 Baldur’s Gate 3 is exciting for two reasons.
 Not only is it the return of one of PC gaming’s most beloved RPG series, but it’s also the first time that fans will experience the massively popular Dungeons & Dragons 5th Edition rules in a video game.
 A lot has changed since Baldur’s Gate 2, so read on to find out everything we know about the latest digital adventure in the Forgotten Realms.

 Baldur’s Gate 3 release date

-Unlike previous Baldur’s Gate titles, Baldur’s Gate 3 will be available in early access.
-Larian Studios has been admirably straightforward about what early access will entail — and that it’s primarily for people who are interested in how games develop, not necessarily gamers who want a complete BG3 experience a few months early.
+Unlike previous Baldur’s Gate titles, Baldur’s Gate 3 is available in Early Access.
+Larian Studios has been admirably straightforward about what Early Access entails— and that it’s primarily for people who are interested in how games develop, not necessarily gamers who want a complete Baldur's Gate 3 experience a few months early.

 Baldur’s Gate 3 trailer

 Baldur’s Gate 3 had a short announcement trailer that debuted for E3 2019.
 The atmospheric video showed off the city of Baldur’s Gate, and hinted that the intellect-devouring mind flayers will be the big villains this time around.